Henri Jean Guillaume Martin Biography | Oil Paintings

 8-5-1860 Toulouse, FRA – 11-12-1943 Cahors, FRABack to Artist IndexView Artists Paintings

-The year after he won his first medal, Martin was awarded a scholarship for a tour in Italy, where he studied the work of veterans such as Giotto and Masaccio.
-His 1889 canvas submission to the Salon earned him the gold medal for work that has been described as Pointillist.
+He held his first exhibition in 1886 at the Paris Salon, and the following year he won his first medal, and a scholarship for an art tour in Italy, where he studied the works of Giotto and Masaccio.
+His 1889 oil painting submission to the Salon earned him the gold medal for a work that has been described as Pointillist.
 That same year he became a member of the Legion of Honor.
-At the 1900 World Fair, he was awarded the Grand Prize for his work.
-During this period, he became friends with Auguste Rodin.
+At the 1900 World Fair, he was awarded the Grand Prize for his work and became friends with Auguste Rodin.

-Due to his introverted temperament, Henri-Jean Guillaume Martin decided to move away from Paris.
-After a decade of searching for an ideal home, Martin bought Marquayrol, a mansion overlooking La Bastide du Vert, near Cahors.
-He performed his best work in the new tranquil environment, and died there in 1943.
+Due to his introverted demeanor, Henri-Jean Guillaume Martin chose to move far from Paris.
+After a decade of searching for a perfect home, Martin bought a mansion overlooking La Bastide du Vert, near Cahors.
+He painted his best work in his new tranquil environment and died there in 1943.

 Artists Influencing Henri-Jean Martin: Jules Garipuy, Jean-Paul Laurens.

 He Traveled To Italy